 From caramel apples to sweet crepes, decadent poutine to savoury tortière, you’ll find tasty and nutritious cuisine at these great places to eat at Sun Peaks in every season.

-A local favourite open all day long, 5Forty Café serves up tasty egg dishes for breakfast, and paninis, Mexican rice bowls, burgers, fries, wings and much more the rest of the day.
-Licensed to serve alcohol as early as 9 AM, you can even get a shot of Baileys in your coffee to warm up before heading out for the day.
+A local favourite open all day long, 5Forty Café serves up tasty bagels for breakfast, and Mexican dishes the rest of the day.
+Licensed to serve alcohol as early as 9 AM, you can even get a shot of Baileys in your coffee to warm up before heading to the slopes.

 Another great café spot for morning coffee, Balacco Café at Sundance Lodge has wraps, sandwiches and baked goods available throughout the day.